 Join us as we light up the city!

-Celebrating its 56th year, Pittsburgh's annual Comcast Light Up Night celebration returns on Friday, November 18 for a free night of festive, holiday fun!
+Marking the kickoff to the holiday season, Pittsburgh's annual Comcast Light Up Night celebration returns on Friday, November 22, 2019 for an even bigger night of free, festive, holiday fun!

-Plan your excursion to Pittsburgh to experience a full night of vibrant activities and events, including concerts from national and local artists, extraordinary firework displays, family activities, the seasonal opening of Pittsburgh's winter attractions, a unique display celebrating Pittsburgh's Bicentennial, the spectacular illumination of the Golden Triangle and more!
-With so much to experience, there's no better place to kick off the holiday season than in downtown Pittsburgh.
+Plan your excursion to Pittsburgh to experience a full night of vibrant activities and events, including concerts from national and local artists, extraordinary firework displays, family activities, the seasonal opening of Pittsburgh's winter attractions, the spectacular illumination of the Golden Triangle and more!
+With so much to experience, there's no better place to start the holiday season than in downtown Pittsburgh.

-Venture over to PPG Place to ice skate around the giant tree at the MassMutual Ice Skating Rink then head inside the WinterGarden at PPG Place to warm up with the Spirits of Giving From Around the World exhibition.
+Venture over to PPG Place to ice skate around the giant tree at the MassMutual Ice Skating Rink then head inside to the lobby of Two PPG Place to warm up with the Spirits of Giving From Around the World exhibition.
 This free display features life-sized Santas and paintings depicting holiday celebrations across the globe.
-Also located in the WinterGarden, enjoy the competitive Gingerbread house competition and a train display brimming with nostalgia.

 Get in the holiday spirit by watching the lighting of the One Oxford Centre’s 30-foot Christmas Tree.
 Children can share their Christmas wishes with Santa and even meet some of his reindeer from 6:00-9:00 p.m., along with enjoying free face painting, balloon art, temporary tattoos, a selfie station, and caricatures.
 Free horse drawn carriage rides will also be available from 6:00-9:00 p.m., with the last ride departing at 8:45 p.m.